92lleo/WhatsappWebToGo/README.md

 This is a beta, if you have problems just send a mail, create a github issue or use the private google play beta feedback

+This was initially a proof of concept to try some things with the android webview.
+The app design is bad, i'll refactor it for 1.0

 This app is in no way affiliated with WhatsApp Inc. The rights for WhatsApp and WhatsApp Web belong to WhatsApp Inc.
 This app is a private project to enable the use of WhatsApp Web on Android Devices